Reading time: Less than 1 minute

 A rivetting hybrid of murder mystery and memoir, The Fact of a Body by Alexandria Marzano-Lesnevich (pictured above), was named one of the best books of the 2017 by Entertainment Weekly, Audible.com, Bustle, The Times of London, and The Guardian.

-The story of a real life death penalty case (Ricky Langly, charged with the murder of a six-year-old), the book also weaves in Marzano-Lesnevich’s background as a young law student who had been sexually abused by her own grandfather.
+The story of a real life death penalty case (Ricky Langly, charged with the murder of a six-year-old), the book also weaves in the background of the real-life Marzano-Lesnevich as a young law student who had been sexually abused by her own grandfather.
 The book is rich, complex, multi-layered and troubling.
 But, wow, Marzano-Lesnevich knows how to write.
 Originally trained as a lawyer, she now lives in Boston and teaches at the creative writing centre Grub Street and Harvard’s Kennedy School of Government.

 Here is her figurative language I most enjoyed: